 The nose may also feel blocked initially.
 You will be thought how to use a nasal douche to cleanse and wash the nostrils.
 Most patients recover fully after 2 weeks however strenuous exercise should be avoided for at least 6 weeks.
 It is important to note that it is common for the nose to be mildly swollen after the initial 2 week period.
 This swelling can be persistent and occasionally last 6-12 months

 Your wounds will be checked at 7 days, at which time any sutures will be removed.
-Following that, you will have a further appointment at 3 months to review the outcome.
-The final outcome is usually evident at 12 months
+Following that, you will have a further appointment at 6 weeks and 6 months to review the outcome.
+The final outcome is usually evident at 12-18 months

-A rhinoplasty is a routine operation with the vast majority of patients being happy with the results however it is important you understand the potential risks and complications that can occur
+A rhinoplasty is a routine operation with the vast majority of patients being happy with the results however it is important you have realistic expectations and understand the potential risks and complications that can occur

 Scarring : You will have a scar across the columella, the bridge of skin between the nostrils.
 This scar tends to mature well and over time it will become inconspicuous.